RoboCreeper606/CookieClickers/README.md

 </ul>

-The code is written in C#.
+The code is written in Python.

-The entrance point is "Program.cs"
+The entrance point is "main.py"

-A build can be found at "bin/Debug/ConsoleApplication1.exe"